kouptchinsky/Fake-php-project---PHP-dont-look-anything-else-/README.md

 # Fake PHP project

-Just look at the PHP
+Just look at the PHP, I didn't work on the rest